„Max & Min@"

 Development & Evaluation

-Max & Min@ was developed by Villa Schöpflin gGmbH in collaboration with teachers, school social workers and media education specialists, and is funded by KKH Kaufmännische Krankenkasse.
-The effectiveness of the interactive programme was assessed in 2018 using qualitative methods by Univation – Institut für Evaluation.
+“Max & Min@” was developed by Villa Schöpflin gGmbH in collaboration with teachers, school social workers, and media education specialists, and is funded by KKH Kaufmännische Krankenkasse.
+The achievement of the interactive program’s objectives was evaluated in 2018 using qualitative methods by Univation – Institut für Evaluation GmbH.
+Current research by Univation – Institut für Evaluation GmbH is examining the impact of “Max & Min@” on various target groups.
+Results are expected in spring 2028.
+The impact study is funded by KKH Kaufmännische Krankenkasse.

 Take a look at our ‘Max & Min@’ flyer.